Harvard College Alumni

-Wednesday, May 28 at 12:00 PM
+Wednesday, May 24 at Noon

 Class Day Exercises

-Wednesday, May 28 at 2:00 PM
+Wednesday, May 24 at 2:00 PM

 Commencement—The Morning Exercises

-Thursday, May 29 at 9:45 AM (gates open at 6:45 AM)
+Thursday, May 25 at 9:45 AM (gates open at 6:45 AM)

 For the Morning Exercises, seniors in academic regalia (cap and gown) do not need tickets for the Commencement Morning Exercises in Tercentenary Theatre (security lanyards and regalia are required for entry).
 Family members and guests will require tickets for the Commencement Morning Exercises.
 The Commencement Morning Exercises are extremely crowded (over 32,000 people attend) and, consequently, tickets are limited to a maximum of four per graduating senior (no exceptions).
 Please note that a ticket does not guarantee a seat.
 The sale of Commencement tickets is also strictly prohibited.
 For more information about the schedule for the Morning Exercises please visit the University Commencement website.
-To learn more about the history of the Spirit & Spectacle of Harvard Commencement, please visit this page.

-Thursday, May 29 at 12:00 PM
+Thursday, May 25 at Noon

 Commencement—The Afternoon Program